syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 ![Client side library dialog](images/theme-client-side.png)

-2.Select the **un pkg** in the provider dropdown to get the Syncfusion control themes.
+2.Select the **unpkg** in the provider dropdown to get the Syncfusion control themes.

 ![Select unpkg provider](images/client-library-unpkg.png)

-3.you can refer the combined control styles by using `@syncfusion/ej2@20.1.50` in the library textbox.
+3.you can refer the combined control styles by using `@syncfusion/ej2@{{ site.ej2version }}` in the library textbox.

 ![Specify Syncfusion library](images/library-unpkg.png)